Netcentric/accesscontroltool/docs/Configuration.md

 In general the parent node may specify required Sling run modes being separated by a dot (```.```).
 Folder names can contain runmodes in the same way as OSGi configurations ([installation of OSGi bundles through JCR packages in Sling](http://sling.apache.org/documentation/bundles/jcr-installer-provider.html)) using a `.` (e.g. `myproject.author` will only become active on author).
 Additionally, multiple runmodes combinations can be given separated by comma to avoid duplication of configuration (e.g. `myproject.author.test,author.dev` will be active on authors of dev and test environment only).

+Examples:

+* project.author: runs on "author" run mode only
+* project.author.dev: runs only when run modes "author" and "dev" are present
+* project.author.test,author.dev: requires run mode "author" and either "test" or "dev" to be present

 ## Overall structure a of an AC configuration file

 <img src="images/configuration-file-structure.png">